Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 - LSU is 3-4-0 against the spread this season.

-- The Tigers covered the spread in their only game when underdogs by 9 points or more.
+- This year, the Tigers won ATS in their only game as an underdog of 7.5 points or more.

-- LSU's games this year have hit the over on three of seven set point totals (42.9%).
+- LSU's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- The Tigers score 32.4 points per game, comparable to the 30.2 the Rebels allow.

-- When LSU records more than 30.2 points, it is 2-1 against the spread and 3-0 overall.
+- When LSU puts up more than 30.2 points, it is 2-1 against the spread and 3-0 overall.

-- In games that LSU piles up more than 438 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that LSU totals more than 438 yards, the team is 2-0 against the spread and 2-0 overall.

-- This season the Tigers have five turnovers, four fewer than the Rebels have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.